rhthsa/openshift-demo/acs.md

 - Sample recommendation

   ```
+  KubeLinter 0.6.4

+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) environment variable SECRET in container "mr-white" found (check: env-var-secret, remediation: Do not use raw secrets in environment variables.
+Instead, either mount the secret as a file or use a secretKeyRef.
+Refer to https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets for details.)

+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) The container "mr-white" is using an invalid container image, "quay.io/voravitl/mr-white:latest".
+Please use images that are not blocked by the `BlockList` criteria : [".*:(latest)$" "^[^:]*$" "(.*/[^:]+)$"] (check: latest-tag, remediation: Use a container image with a specific tag other than latest.)

+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) container "mr-white" does not have a read-only root file system (check: no-read-only-root-fs, remediation: Set readOnlyRootFilesystem to true in the container securityContext.)

-  manifests/backend-bad-example.yaml: (object: <no namespace>/backend-v2 apps/v1, Kind=Deployment) container "backend" is not set to runAsNonRoot (check: run-as-non-root, remediation: Set runAsUser to a non-zero number and runAsNonRoot to true in your pod or container securityContext.
+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) container "mr-white" is not set to runAsNonRoot (check: run-as-non-root, remediation: Set runAsUser to a non-zero number and runAsNonRoot to true in your pod or container securityContext.
 Refer to https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ for details.)

-  manifests/backend-bad-example.yaml: (object: <no namespace>/backend-v2 apps/v1, Kind=Deployment) container "backend" has cpu request 0 (check: unset-cpu-requirements, remediation: Set CPU requests and limits for your container based on its requirements.
+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) container "mr-white" has cpu request 0 (check: unset-cpu-requirements, remediation: Set CPU requests and limits for your container based on its requirements.
 Refer to https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for details.)

+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) container "mr-white" has cpu limit 0 (check: unset-cpu-requirements, remediation: Set CPU requests and limits for your container based on its requirements.
+Refer to https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for details.)

+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) container "mr-white" has memory request 0 (check: unset-memory-requirements, remediation: Set memory requests and limits for your container based on its requirements.
+Refer to https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for details.)

+  manifests/mr-white.yaml: (object: <no namespace>/mr-white apps/v1, Kind=Deployment) container "mr-white" has memory limit 0 (check: unset-memory-requirements, remediation: Set memory requests and limits for your container based on its requirements.
+Refer to https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits for details.)

+Error: found 8 lint errors
   ```

 - Try kube-linter with [backend-v1.yaml](manifests/backend-v1.yaml)